apache/shardingsphere/Proposal.md

 ### Orphaned products

-Two development teams in JingDong and Dangdang will continue to work on Sharding 100% of the time for the foreseeable future with others from the growing community as well.
-And Sharding is widely used in China by many [companies and organizations](http://shardingsphere.io/community/en/03-company/).
-So the risk of Sharding becoming orphaned is low.
+Two development teams in JingDong and Dangdang will continue to work on Sharding-Sphere 100% of the time for the foreseeable future with others from the growing community as well.
+And Sharding-Sphere is widely used in China by many [companies and organizations](http://shardingsphere.io/community/en/03-company/).
+So the risk of Sharding-Sphere becoming orphaned is low.

 ### Inexperience with Open Source